-Consequences: Students who knowingly receive stolen property will be suspended and may be expelled.
+Consequences: Students who knowingly receive stolen property will be given 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School..
 In addition, law enforcement may be contacted.